India makes case for more time for revoked cellular permits

 The Supreme Court ordered 122 zonal permits to be revoked last year, saying a 2008 government grant process was flawed.

-The court order affected eight carriers including the Indian units of Norway's Telenor (TEL.OL) and Russia's Sistema (SSAq.L), as well as India's Idea Cellular (IDEA.NS).
+The court order affected eight carriers including the Indian units of Norway's Telenor and Russia's Sistema , as well as India's Idea Cellular.